 They also willingly take on other projects in the church as needed or asked to do.

-Hi, I am a lifelong member of the UCC of California.
-I have been a farmer my entire adult life.
-I love being part of this congregation.
-One of the special things about our congregation is being part of the special organizations available.
-I started Sunday School at 3 years old and still learn there today.
-I went to youth fellowship through high school, then joined our Men’s Brotherhood.
+Hi, I am serving my first term as the Chair of Men’s Brotherhood.
 I grew up in High Point, MO.
 My wife Rhonda and my two daughters, Caitlin and Cameron, and I have been church members here for approximately 20 years.
 The Brotherhood is a group of men of all ages.
 We meet on the fourth Monday of each month.
-We start with a devotion, usually a short business meeting, then a program of various sorts, quite often a guest speaker with lots of questions and comments from the members.
-We then take turns serving refreshments and do lots of visiting.
-We love to have new people join us.
-Other activities include Christmas decorating, caroling, a community service project with inmates from the Tipton Correctional Center, and church services at the nursing homes when our church is responsible for services.
+We start with a devotion, usually a short business meeting, then a program of various sorts, quite often a guest speaker with a great deal of interaction with the members.
+We take turns providing refreshments and we do a lot of visiting.
+Other activities include decorating the church for Christmas, Christmas caroling, a community service project with inmates from the Tipton Correctional Center, and church services at the nursing homes when our church is responsible for services.

-All men of the church are invited and encouraged to be a part of the Brotherhood meet on the fourth Monday evening most months at 7:30 PM.
-Typical meetings include a devotion, hymn singing, informational and inspirational program, and closing with fellowship and refreshments.
-They take an offering each month to support their various projects around the church and our community.
+All men of the church are invited and encouraged to be a part of the Brotherhood meetings on the fourth Monday evening most months, at 7:00 PM.
+Typical meetings include a devotion, hymn singing, informational and inspiration program, and closing with fellowship and refreshments.
+An offering is taken each month to support various projects around the church and our community.

 The Brotherhood is involved in a variety of projects and programs throughout the year.
 These include: